dbltnk/rules-exploration/README.md

 * multiple layers
 ** independent by default
-** cells above/below effect individuals
+** option: cells above/below effect individuals
-** stats from one layer affect all individuals in another layer
+** option: aggregate stats from one layer affect all individuals in another layer
 * more states & stats per cell than just dead/alive
 * moving creatures
 * Themes